tetrateio/lula/README.md

 # Compliance-Auditor

-Compliance Auditor is a tool written to bridge the gap between expected configruation required for compliance and **_actual_** configuration.
+Compliance Auditor is a tool written to bridge the gap between expected configuration required for compliance and **_actual_** configuration.

 Cloud Native Infrastructure, Platforms, and applications can establish OSCAL documents that live beside source-of-truth code bases.
 Providing an inheritance model for when a control that the technology can satisfy _IS_ satisfied in a live-environment.